rtous/deepquake/README.md

 The CARABOBO2019 dataset is ready to be processed by the deepquake tools.
 However, in order to process another dataset you should perform the following steps.

-*NOTE: The raw data used here (both the files with the waveforms and the metadata) comes from comes from (https://www.geosig.com/files/GS_SEISAN_9_0_1.pdf)[SEISAN], a seismic analysis software suite.
+*NOTE: The raw data used here (both the files with the waveforms and the metadata) comes from (https://www.geosig.com/files/GS_SEISAN_9_0_1.pdf)[SEISAN], a seismic analysis software suite.

 ### A.1 .mseed files